Fueled/DataSource/README.md

 ## Populating `UITableView`

-DataSource library contains a `TableViewDataSource` class that implements `UITableViewDataSource` protocol and can be used to populate an associated `UITableView` with data from any `DataSource`. `TableViewDataSource` receives and handles all `DataChange`s automatically.
+DataSource framework contains a `TableViewDataSource` class that implements `UITableViewDataSource` protocol and can be used to populate an associated `UITableView` with data from any `DataSource`. `TableViewDataSource` receives and handles all `DataChange`s automatically.

 `TableViewCell` is a subclass of `UITableViewCell` that adds an `item` property which is populated with associated `DataSource` item by a `TableViewDataSource`.

-Just make `TableViewDataSource` instance a `dataSource` of your `UITableView`, connect the `UITableView` to `tableView` outlet of `TableViewDataSource` and assing your `DataSource` instance to `TableViewDataSource`'s `dataSource.innerDataSource` property.
+Just make `TableViewDataSource` instance a `dataSource` of your `UITableView`, connect the `UITableView` to `tableView` outlet of `TableViewDataSource` and assing your `DataSource` instance to `TableViewDataSource`’s `dataSource.innerDataSource` property.

-If you have only one cell prototype in your `UITableView` you can use `"DefaultCell"` for its `reuseIdentifier`.
-Otherwise, set `TableViewDataSource`'s `reuseIdentifierForItem` property to a block that returns an appropriate reuse identifier of a given item at a given index path.
+If you have only one cell prototype in your `UITableView` you can use `”DefaultCell”` for its `reuseIdentifier`.
+Otherwise, set `TableViewDataSource`’s `reuseIdentifierForItem` property to a block that returns an appropriate reuse identifier of a given item at a given index path.

 `TableViewDataSourceWithHeaderFooterTitles` and `TableViewDataSourceWithHeaderFooterViews` subclasses can be used to provide either titles or views for section headers and footers.

-You can subclass `TableViewDataSource` or any of its sublasses to extend or override any `UITableViewDataSource`-related logic.
+You can subclass `TableViewDataSource` or any of its sublcasses to extend or override any `UITableViewDataSource`-related logic.

 ## Populating `UICollectionView`